Nursing Book Review : Definition, Structure, Step-by-Step Guide, & Tips

 - Does the author accurately discuss the concepts?
 Is the language applied fathomable and convincing?
 Does the author develop the ideas logically?
-Which areas have efficiently been covered and which areas are scanty?
-Does the author have precision in information used?
+Which areas have efficiently been covered, and which areas are scanty?
+Does the author have precision in the information used?

 - Assuming that there are footnotes, do they reflect well the information given in the paper?
 Does the reference replicate the information provided in the body of the text?

 - In case an index is provided, is it correct?
 What type of references did the author apply, primary or secondary?
-Comment of important omissions.
+Comment on important omissions.

 - Writing Outlook

-- It must have a topic, writer’s name, the city it is published and by whom, time of publication, corrections made the quantity of pages, other characteristics as well as cost and ISBN.
+- It must have a topic, writer’s name, the city it is published and by whom, time of publication, corrections made, the number of pages, other characteristics, as well as cost and ISBN.